How did people stay warm during the 18th century?

 Fireplace found inside the replica slave cabin at Mount Vernon.
 MVLA

-Keeping warm was even more difficult for the enslaved community.
 The standard slave quarter on Mount Vernon’s five farms was a rough one-room log structure with a wooden chimney, measuring about 225 square feet.
 Some dwellings were slightly larger and divided into two rooms, each housing a different family.
 As many as eight people could be crowded into a single room.
 They slept on pallets or on the dirt floor.

 Enslaved field workers like Priscilla, a “laboring woman” at Dogue Run Farm, received just one suit of clothes, a single pair of shoes, and a wool blanket per year.
-Included in the clothing ration was one or two specialized articles for summer and winter.
+Included in the clothing ration were one or two specialized articles for summer and winter.
 Made in mass quantities, the linen and wool garments were coarse, plain, and often ill-fitting, uncomfortable, and not especially warm.

 Despite the poor clothing, enslaved workers were still expected to work from sun up to sundown.
 During the winter, this meant shorter workdays but could still mean working at least seven and a half hours a day outside.
 If the weather was especially bad, workers might get reassigned.
 In 1786, after eight inches of snow fell, all of the women were assigned the indoor task of “picking the Wild Onions from the Eastern shore Oat for seed.”3